kaonmir/nemo-aws/3. basic plugins/README.md

 `kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d; echo`

 If you want to change admin password as default, use this command

+By the way, in this example I set it to **"admin1234"** as a defualt